-There are a lot of must see attractions in Yellowstone National Park, but you should not leave the park without visiting Mammoth Hot Springs.
+Yellowstone National Park might have a lot of must see attractions, but you should not leave the park without visiting Mammoth Hot Springs.
 This impressive hydrothermal area may not have any high-spouting geysers, but it does have one of the world’s greatest collections of hot springs with terraces made up of travertine deposits.
 The colorful steps and pools at Mammoth Hot Springs look more like something you would see in a cave next to stalactites than anything you are used to seeing above ground.
 This is an active hydrothermal area, which means that the terraces and pools are constantly growing and changing.
 These “living sculptures” can be seen on foot over a series of boardwalks as well as out your car window on Upper Terrace Drive.

-Upper Terrace Drive is a 1.5-mile one-way loop that can be explored in your car (no busses, RVs, or trailers) or on foot.
+Upper Terrace Drive is a 1.5-mile one-way loop that can be explored in your car (no buses, RVs, or trailers) or on foot.
 The paved circuit passes interesting features like Orange Spring Mound, White Elephant Back Terrace, and Angel Terrace.
-Just past the start of Upper Terrace Drive, there is a large parking area.
-Pull over and get out here to walk amongst the terraces on park-provided boardwalks.
+Just past the start of Upper Terrace Drive is a large parking area.
+Pull over and get out to walk through the terraces on park-provided boardwalks.

 Venture into the Main Terrace by heading to the right from the parking area along Upper Terrace Drive down a few steps to Grassy Spring.
 Hot water flowing beneath the plank walkway makes it immediately clear that Mammoth Hot Springs is alive and active.
 Grassy Spring bubbles above the boardwalk and spills down a surface of rippled orange travertine deposits.
 Thermophiles, microorganisms that love heat, are responsible for the rich color of Grassy Spring and other hydrothermal features in Yellowstone.
 Yellow marks extremely hot water while greens and blues typically mark pools cooler than 140 degrees Fahrenheit.